SovereignCloudStack/website/_i18n/en/jobs/iac-architect.md

 * are used to working openly, sharing your ongoing work with a broad community, accepting constructive criticism, and are willing to work on defining and refining your chosen approach in interaction with the community and to reach (what is known as) „lazy consensus“,
 * are also willing to study and understand the work of others and supporting them with constructive feedback,
-* have an understanding of the needs ot developers of cloud-native applications.
+* have an understanding of the needs of developers of cloud-native applications.

 **We offer**